executablebooks/sphinx-external-toc/README.md

 ### Defaults

-To have e.g. `numbered` added to all toctrees, set it in under a `defaults` top-level key:
+To have e.g. `numbered` added to all toctrees, set it under a `defaults` top-level key:

 ```yaml
 defaults: